 The liquidators as well, soldiers and volunteers who took part in the cleanup operations to evacuate the nearby areas and to help stop the spread of the radiation.
 If it wasn't for them the disaster would have been far far worse.
 And let us be clear about this: some of these men were collecting highly radioactive graphite lumps with their bare hands.

-For some of the fireman, specifically those from No. 1 precinct, this is a subversion: they weren't told of the danger, leading to some picking up lumps of graphite moderator ejected from the reactor and in so doing ensuring they would have only weeks to live.
+For some of the firemen, specifically those from No. 1 precinct, this is a subversion: they weren't told of the danger, leading to some picking up lumps of graphite moderator ejected from the reactor and in so doing ensuring they would have only weeks to live.
 Three men, led by fire Lieutenant Volodymyr Pravik, actually climbed onto the roof of the reactor hall, and, though they managed to lead hoses into the chamber, were never seen again.

 During the disaster, radioactive material fell into the bubbler pools that served as cooling reservoirs for the reactor, resulting in the water becoming hot and leading to fears of another steam explosion.
 The pools had to be drained, but due to the loss of electrical power, the sluice gates had to be opened manually.
 Engineers Alexei Ananenko, Boris Baranov, and Valeriy Bezpalov, volunteered to go into the irradiated and near boiling water, wearing diving suits (which could bear the temperature but offered about as much radiation resistance as a mankini) and open the gates.
 Did we mention - due to the loss of power, the water was pitch-black and their only light failed.
 Despite being weighed down by their enormous balls, they managed to open the gate.
 The returned to the surface and died within hours of radiation poisoning, as they knew they would.